The Cancers For Which Fenbendazole Has Been Demonstrated to Be Effective

 Immunomodulation is the calibration of the immune system so that it responds appropriately.

-How Fenbendazole is Complementary With Conventional Cancer Treatments
+How Fenbendazole is Complementary to Conventional Cancer Treatments

-Fenbendazole not only does not interfere with conventional cancer treatments but there are several treatments; chemotherapy is one example, for which Fenbendazole is complementary.
+IVM not only does not interfere with conventional cancer treatments, but there are several treatments; chemotherapy is one example, for which Fenbendazole is complementary.
 I cover this in the topic How Fenbendazole Helps Reduce Chemotherapy Drug Resistance in Cancer Cells.

-Regardless of this proven effectiveness, cancer centers still do not recommend Fenbendazole for their patients going through chemotherapy.
+Regardless of this proven effectiveness, cancer centers still do not recommend IVM for their patients going through chemotherapy.

 Why Are Anti Parasitic Drugs Effective Against Cancer?